seamapi/php/README.md

 ## Installation

-To install the latest version of the SDK, run:
+To install the latest version of the automatically generated SDK, run:

 `composer require seamapi/seam`